michaelyatco/choredoor/ChoreDoorMaster.md

 }
 ```

-Task: Excellent!
-You've written a function to determine if a door's `src` contains the game-ending ChoreBot image.
+Task: You've written a function to determine if a door's `src` contains the game-ending ChoreBot image.
 Now you must apply this logic into currently existing __JavaScript__ functions.

 The `playOver()` function now needs a `door` argument.
 After the `if` statement in this function, add an `else/if` condition that checks if the `isBot()` will equate to `true` if you pass the `door` as the `isBot()` argument.
 ```js